 Since this was our first trip to Europe, we have to admit that our plans got a little crazy.
 Our self-control went out the window when we realized we were a quick, cheap trip from so many places we wanted to see.
 So, we logically tried to see as many as possible.

 And while it could have been done in a much more strategic, less haphazard way, it ended up being amazing and exhausting and rewarding in so many ways.
 Plus, we had the pleasure of meeting so many furry friends along the way.
+(Read this guest post we wrote for TrustedHousesitter’s blog to learn more about how house and pet sitting warms our hearts)!

 - We had been told that immigration may want to see proof that we were indeed leaving the country upon entrance, so we made sure to at least have our ticket out of a country booked before we got there.
 Although we were never asked, it was good motivation to prioritize planning.